Title: Self Delusion

 “Why not?
 It’s just Stiles, it’s not like he was really pack anyway,” Allison said, coming to Scott’s defense.

 “And I said no. Not to mention that out of everyone here, Stiles was the best example of what a pack mate should be, you sanctimonious bitch.”

 “But I need —” Scott said, completely focused on his own problems and ignoring what these people were trying to tell him.

 “Scott, get it through your head, Stiles is no longer here to be at your beck and call.
 Do your own research.
 Danny will not violate his privacy for you.
 And if you ever send out a 911 call again, it better damn well be an emergency.”
 She turned to leave only to be faced with a very angry Mama McCall.

 “Your grounding is definitely not what I would call an emergency, young man.
 All of you need to clear out, and unless there is a life and death situation — which I would also be made aware of — you are not invited to this home.
 Scott is homebound, except where school is involved, for the next four months.
 End of discussion.”

 Knowing what was best for them, the pack dutifully filed out of the McCall home, not wanting to upset Mrs. McCall any further.
 They could hear Scott getting lectured from outside the home.

-“It’s a good thing I forgot my bag here or I never would have known that you’d already broken your grounding which you know was just a stupid thing to do.
+“It’s a good thing I forgot my bag here, or I would never have known that you’d already broken your grounding, which you know was just a stupid thing to do.
 What the hell, Scott?
 Asking Danny to hack Stiles’ files?
 What is wrong with you?
 Where did I go wrong with you that you would violate his privacy like that?
 I don’t know what do with you anymore.
 And you better believe I’ll be informing his father of what just took place here.
 I’m so disappointed in you.”